tytydraco/yessleep/out/My_Aunt_Tinas_Cat.md

 Sometimes, late at night, I fall asleep to the sound of its claws clicking on the floorboards.
 And I wake in the morning to the pressure of the cat’s weight on my chest.

-Its eyes burn into mine, and I can feel its claws through the comforter.
+Its eyes burn into mine, I feel its claws through my comforter.
+Its breath is still hot—rancid.
+Horrible.

 I scratch its chin.